Calculating the cost of starting a medical practice – our complete guide

 - Market research, marketing material, signage, and a marketing plan.

-MedicalDirector CEO Matthew Bardsley explains the importance of a sound financial plan for your medical practice.
+MedicalDirector CEO Matthew Bardsley explains the importance of a sound financial plan for any successful medical practice.
 “A future-thinking, smart financial plan for any medical practice needs to start with the premise that every dollar spent in healthcare needs to contribute to the most efficient and effective way of providing ideal levels of patient care,” says Bardsley.

 “Investing in the smartest, most innovative clinical practice management methods from the start will help empower your practice to scale and achieve a competitive advantage, while adapting to the needs of your patients now, and in the future.”